 Types of Auto Loans Available Through U.S. Bank

-U.S. Bank offers loans for both used and new cars purchased through a dealership or through an individual.
-Loans start at a minimum of $3,000 and are available to a maximum of $100,000.
-Loan terms start at 12 months, though you’ll get the best rates with a 36-month term.
+U.S. Bank provides auto loans for both new and used cars, regardless of whether you purchase from a dealership or an individual seller.
+Loans are available starting at a minimum of $3,000, up to a maximum of $100,000.
+Loan terms begin at 12 months, but the best interest rates can be obtained with a 36-month term.

-In addition to new loans, U.S. Bank also offers refinancing on existing auto loans.
-By refinancing your loan, you may be eligible for a lower interest rate.
-This lower interest rate could potentially save you money and reduce your monthly payments, depending on your loan term.
+Besides new loans, U.S. Bank offers auto loan refinancing as well.
+Refinancing your current loan can lead to a lower interest rate, which can save you money and reduce your monthly payments, depending on the loan term.

-If you’re considering leasing a car, rather than buying, U.S. Bank offers AutoPay to ensure that you never miss a lease payment deadline.
-You can also sign up for AutoPay with your U.S. Bank loan.
-Since your payments will be made automatically, in full, and on time, this option can help you to maintain a good credit score and avoid any late payment penalties or fees.
+For those considering leasing a car, U.S. Bank offers AutoPay, which guarantees timely payments for your lease.
+AutoPay can also be used in conjunction with your U.S. Bank loan.
+By enrolling in AutoPay, your payments will be made automatically, in full, and on time, helping you maintain a good credit score while avoiding any late payment penalties or fees.

-At the writing of this article, the U.S. Bank is offering rates starting at 3.59% APR, which are based on a 36-month new and used car loan of at least $10,000.
+At the writing of this article, U.S. Bank is offering auto loan rates starting at 2.59% APR, which are based on a 36-month new or used car loan of at least $10,000.
 The loan-to-value of the car is 80% or less.

 According to U.S. Bank, your loan may incur a higher interest rate if: